 It also aired on the National Geographic Channel.

 Titled The Wereth Eleven, and of course based on a true story, it's described as...

 ... an epic docudrama... that retraces the steps of the 11 soldiers of the 333rd Field Artillery Battalion who escaped The 18th Volksgrenadiers after their unit was overrun at the start of the Battle of the Bulge.
 Their 10-mile trek from their battery position to Wereth, Belgium led them to refuge with a Belgian family until a Nazi sympathizer revealed their presence to an SS Reconn Patrol.
 The soldiers surrendered, but were taken to a field, where they were tortured, maimed, and shot on Dec.
 17, 1944.
 The killings were investigated, but never prosecuted.

-And thankfully, this didn't sit very well with exec producer of the film Joseph Small, who then spent two years after he heard the above story, researching the events that took place on the fateful day.
+And thankfully, this didn't sit very well with the exec producer of the film, Joseph Small, who then spent two years after he heard the above story, researching the events that took place on that fateful day.
 Small eventually enlisted the help of writer and directors, Robert Child and Frederic Lumiere (who edited the film) to bring the gut wrenching story to the screen.

 The filmmakers then set out to elevate war documentary recreations to a new level, as a press release states.
 The film contains "stunning Hollywood-grade visual effects," interviews with people who were there, and archival footage.

 In one of the archival films, captured men of the 333rd Field Artillery Battalion are paraded for German propaganda.
 After some investigating, one of the men was identified and interviewed: Retired Staff Sergeant George Shomo.
 Now 90 years old and a resident of northern New Jersey, Shomo offers a shocking and brutally honest personal account of what it was like to be an African American in World War II.